-Not all users are equal for your business.
+Not all users are equal to your business.
 Too often PPC managers and business owners think “Every customer is a good customer”.

 It’s time to break free from this deadly mindset – some customers create more problems than profit.
 For example:

-- Very average order value which don’t even cover your Google Ads expenses;
+- Very average order value which doesn’t even cover your Google Ads expenses;

 - High level of refunds;